Family Centered Programs

 - The early learning program provides services for infants, toddlers and preschoolers to encourage developmental play while in the hospital.

-- The school age program is a service offered to pediatric patients at The Nebraska Medical Center to continue academic progress while in the hospital.
+- The school age program is a service offered to pediatric patients at Nebraska Medicine to continue academic progress while in the hospital.

 - Music therapy is available for stress and anxiety reduction, positive changes in emotional states, non-pharmacological management of pain, increased self-expression and self-esteem.

 - The school re-entry program is coordinated with the patient’s school.
 The child’s classmates learn about diagnosis and treatment and are reassured that cancer is not contagious.

 - Weekly Activities

 - Pet therapy

 - Monthly Activities

 - Special Parties